-By the time most people make a therapy appointment, they have a laundry list of all the things that are wrong.
+By the time most people make a counseling appointment, they have a laundry list of all the things that are wrong.
 When you’re already feeling negative emotions, everything can seem difficult.
 Try to think through which issues are core problems, and which are secondary.

 If all your issues seem like core problems, try listing everything out.
 Next, think through the effect that resolving each issue would have.
 Would it make a bigger difference to fight less with your partner, or to obsess less over food and exercise?
 Use this process to rank your list.

 It’s common to feel like your conversation is all over the place during your first few therapy appointments.
 Knowing your core issues helps you feel more focused.
-It also helps your therapist make sure the two of you stay on target.
+It also helps your counselor make sure the two of you stay on target.

 What would total success look like to you?

-Spoiler alert: therapy won't completely do away with your worries, make you safe from sadness, or silence the siren song of chocolate cake.
+Spoiler alert: counseling won't completely do away with your worries, make you safe from sadness, or silence the siren song of chocolate cake.
 That said, it’s still useful to think through - and write out - what a “perfect outcome” would look like.
 For bonus points, circle the two or three aspects of this outcome that are the most important.

 Your therapist can help you figure out what outcome is realistic, and how long it might take to get there.
 In the process, you can agree upon goals for your relationship.